Anshu256/Algebraic-Calculater/README.md

-<h1>Algebraic Calculater</h>
+<h1>Algebraic Calculater</h1></br>
-This is a simple project to calculate the product of two or more algebraic factors.
+A project to calculate the product of two or more algebraic factors.